 Our researchers also conduct translational, or “bench to bedside,” research.
-For example, Lurie Children’s Bunning Food Allergy Institute is performing laboratory studies exploring how food allergies develop and how a person can develop a tolerance to food allergies.
+For example, Lurie Children’s Food Allergy Program is performing laboratory studies exploring how food allergies develop and how a person can develop a tolerance to food allergies.
 Our investigators also collaborate with food allergy researchers at Northwestern Memorial Hospital.

-Through research and education, the Bunning Food Allergy Institute seeks to improve the lives of children and families affected by food allergy.
+Through research and education, the Food Allergy Program seeks to improve the lives of children and families affected by food allergy.

 Our pediatric specialists treat children for various allergies and immunology-related conditions.
 See a list of the conditions we treat.